I know it’s not a sound way to start a blog post, but let’s just dive right in. What is performance marketing?

 With performance marketing, you can target a very specific audience.
 For instance, you can target only women living in a specific ZIP code of Mumbai.
 Or you can show your ads to only those people who visit your website.
 Or show the same products to a person who added them to the cart on your website yesterday.

 According to Blue Corona, businesses make an average of $2 in income for every $1 they spend on Google Ads.
 All performance marketing channels achieve their objectives quickly across each step of a marketing funnel.

 It even assists you in nurturing your audience using retargeting and making them engaged throughout their buyer journey.

-I hope if you’re new to performance marketing, this blog post was valuable for you.
-If you feel there’s something more which could make this blog post better, please feel free to add it in the comments.
+I hope if you are new to performance marketing, this blog post was valuable for you.
+If you feel there is something more that could make this blog post better, please feel free to add it in the comments.

-If you have more queries or questions, please feel free to write to us or add it in the comments.
+If you have more queries or questions, please feel free to write to us or add them in the comments.